kklamberty/UMM3601ursamajor/README.md

 ##Additional goals / hopes:
 - Prototype a submission list to display relevant submissions.
 Currently only ones that the person is presenter/copresenter of.
 -- As of 10/10, we have the component, still need to make it only show relevant.
-- Time permitting, we would like them to only be able to submit is they are logged in with a Morris account or at the very least a Google account.
+- Time permitting, we would like them to only be able to submit if they are logged in with a Morris account or at the very least a Google account.
 - Make it look as it might for later on in the project.
 -- Currently, form looks pretty similar to familiar ones.
 Web pages are certainly not final yet.